| Title: | Intracardiac Electrograms |

 lead |

 Optional.
 A character string specifying the lead to analyze.
-If NULL (default), all available leads will be processed. |
+If NULL (default), all available surface leads will be processed. |

 qrs_method |